Is Rectal Bleeding in Plano, TX a Serious Issue?

 - Anoscopy allows us to inspect the anus and lower rectum in the office.
 It is a quick procedure which requires no sedation and is very good to evaluate hemorrhoids.

-- Colonoscopy is the most thourough test to evaluate for rectal bleeding.
+- Colonoscopy is the most thorough test to evaluate for rectal bleeding.
 A colonoscopy is a procedure in which we will examine the entire colon, while you are asleep.
-Please see our section on colonoscopy for full details on this examination
+Please see our page on colonoscopy for full details on this examination.